Manchester Cathedral: Cathedral

-Under the Cathedrals Act 1840, the warden and fellows of the collegiate church were translated into a dean and canons in preparation for becoming the cathedral of the new Diocese of Manchester which came into effect in 1847.
-Initial proposals for a new cathedral to be built to the designs of R.C.
-Carpenter on Piccadilly Gardens were not proceeded with.
+Under the Ecclesiastical Commissioners Act 1840, the warden and fellows of the collegiate church were translated into a dean and canons in preparation for becoming the cathedral of the new Diocese of Manchester which came into effect in 1847.
+Initial proposals for a new cathedral to be built to the designs of R. C. Carpenter on Piccadilly Gardens were not proceeded with.
 The building was extensively renovated in 1882.

 During the Manchester Blitz in 1940, a German bomb exploded a few yards from the north-east corner, severely damaging the cathedral roofs and demolishing the medieval lady chapel and James Stanley's chantry chapel.
 All stained-glass windows were blown out, the organ-case over the pulpitum was destroyed, and the medieval choir stalls toppled inwards so as to meet one another.
 It took almost 20 years to complete the repairs, in the course of which the Lady Chapel was rebuilt to the designs of Hubert Worthington and the St John the Baptist Chapel was refitted as the regimental chapel for the Manchester Regiment.
 The cathedral was again damaged in the IRA bombing in June 1996.

 The cathedral houses extensive parish and historical archives, dating back to 1421.
 In 2003, a project began to provide an exhaustive catalogue of the archive's contents to the public.
 The cathedral was granted Grade I listed building status in January 1952.
 Grade I structures are considered to be "buildings of exceptional interest".